jmcastellanojimenez/Architecture-Learning-Guides/maven.md

-# Maven Quick Reference Guide
+# Maven quick reference guide

 ## What is Maven?
 Maven is a build automation and project management tool for Java projects.
 It uses XML configuration files (pom.xml) to manage dependencies, build processes, and project structure.